CambridgeMolecularEngineering/chemdataextractor2/docs/getting_started.rst

 =================================

 The ChemDataExtractor toolkit is an advanced natural language processing pipeline for extracting chemical property information from the scientific literature.
-A full description of the theory behind the toolkit can be found in the original paper:
+The theory behind the toolkit can be found in the following papers:

+Original paper outlining the CDE workflow:

 *Swain, M. C., & Cole, J. M. "ChemDataExtractor: A Toolkit for Automated Extraction of Chemical Information from the Scientific Literature", J. Chem.
 Inf.
 Model.
 2016, 56 (10), pp 1894--1904 10.1021/acs.jcim.6b00207*.

+Paper describing the Snowball algorithm:

+*Court, C. J., & Cole, J. M. (2018).
+Auto-generated materials database of Curie and Néel temperatures via semi-supervised relationship extraction.
+Scientific data, 5, 180111.
+10.1038/sdata.2018.111*

+Paper describing the enhancements made in CDE 2.0 and TableDataExtractor:

+*TO BE ADDED*

 and the associated website https://chemdataextractor.org.